Water Extraction in Sandy Springs, GA

 Is drying included with extraction?

 Extraction and structural drying are distinct phases and are usually priced separately.
-After standing water is removed, the partner dries framing and flooring with air movers and dehumidifiers until the home is verified dry.
+After standing water is removed, the contractor dries framing and flooring with air movers and dehumidifiers until the home is verified dry.